wagtail/wagtail/docs/getting_started/tutorial.md

         return context
 ```

-All we've done here is retrieve the original context, create a custom QuerySet,
+Here is a quick breakdown of the changes we made:

+1. Retrieve the original context
+2. Create a custom QuerySet modifier
-add it to the retrieved context, and return the modified context back to the view.
+3. Add it to the retrieved context
+4. Return the modified context back to the view

 You'll also need to modify your `blog_index_page.html` template slightly.
 Change:

 `{% for post in page.get_children %}` to `{% for post in blogpages %}`